-A school approved by the board shall use a training program, which relate to the study and practice of acupuncture and oriental medicine, for all students entering its acupuncture and Oriental medicine training program on or after January 1, 2005 that meets the following criteria: To be approved by the Board, an acupuncture and Oriental medicine educational and training curriculum shall consist of at least 2,050 hours of didactic and laboratory training and at least 950 hours of supervised clinical instruction.
-The curriculum shall include the following coursework that contains the following criteria:
+An applicant that has received educational training and clinical experience outside of the United States shall meet all of the following criteria contained herein.
+The total number of hours of all didactic and laboratory training shall consist of a minimum of 2,050 hours and a total of number of hours of supervised clinical instruction shall consist of a minimum of 950 hours, with the curriculum including the following components: To be approved by the Board an acupuncture and Oriental medicine educational and training curriculum shall consist of at least 2,050 hours of didactic and laboratory training and at least 950 hours of supervised clinical instruction.
+The curriculum shall include the following criteria coursework that contains the following criteria: